 Although business leaders and managers may already know these benefits, it can be challenging to choose which version to use.
 The following sections discuss the types of clouds available and which companies might find them useful.

 The public cloud is a virtual infrastructure located offsite and shares space with other companies.
 These are often available through a public network like the internet.
-A RightScale study found that the average business runs 38% of their workload on the public cloud.
+A RightScale study found that the average business runs 38% of its workload on the public cloud.

 The reasons businesses use the public include: it meets the basic needs of the company, it uses a pay-as-you-go format, it utilizes offsite and secure data storage, it’s scalable to meet the demands of change or growth.
 Also, the service provider takes care of updating tools, which means one less thing for a company to deal with.